Automation Controls Technician / Engineer

 - run conduit and connect equipment, cables, tubes, wiring, etc.

 - inspect or test wiring installations, assemblies, or circuits for resistance factors or for operation and record results for quality control and assurance

 - identify solutions to on-site technical design problems involving electrical systems equipment

 - collaborate with engineers or other personnel to identify, define, or solve developmental problems

-- set up or operate test equipment to evaluate the performance of developmental parts, assemblies, or systems under simulated operating conditions
+- set up and test equipment to evaluate performance of developmental parts, assemblies, or systems under simulated operating conditions

 - review electrical engineering criteria to identify necessary revisions, deletions, or amendments to outdated material